 - For a cool Stevie Nicks sort of vibe, wrap a pashmina around your shoulders, along with a (#1) maxi skirt and a (#6) loose knit sweater.
 Finish with (#2) ankle boots and a (#3) headwrap.

-- A plain white t-shirt, skinnies, and pair of casual canvas sneakers will look instantly cool with an oversized scarf.
-Finish with (#10) earthy statement jewelry and a (#11) hobo bag.
+- A plain white t-shirt, ripped jeans, and pair of casual canvas sneakers will look instantly cool with an oversized scarf.
+Finish with (#10) layered jewelry and a (#11) hobo bag.

 - There’s tons of ways that you can fold, tie, or pin large scarves to make other pieces.
-Tie one into a halter and pair with (#13) flared jeans.
+Tie one into a halter and pair with (#13) flared jeans for a music festival.
 Wrap one around your waist as a belt.
 Tie one to the handle of your (#11) hippie purse.
 The options are endless.

 Do you have boho style?
 What pieces out of these do you own?
 Are there any essentials that we forgot?
 What do you think of bohemian fashion?
 What other must-have list styles would you like to see CF cover?
 Leave a comment and tell us what you think!!